Release Strategy

 dev releases

-dev releases are releases that occur directly from master, without the additional vetting that is applied to stable releases.
-They help to ensure a steady release cadence from master by filling in the gaps between the (generally more time consuming) stable releases.
+is applied to stable releases.
+They help to ensure a steady release cadence from master by filling

 stable releases